lowRISC/opentitan/hw/ip/lc_ctrl/doc/theory_of_operation.md

 Note also, a global key is used here because there is no other non-volatile location to store a secret key.
 If PUFs were available (either in memory form or fused form), it could become an appealing alternative to hold a device unique fuse key.

-See the [OTP controller](../../otp_ctrl/README.md#secret-vs-non-secret-partitions) for more details.
+For example, see earlgrey's [OTP controller](../../../top_earlgrey/ip_autogen/otp_ctrl/README.md#secret-vs-non-secret-partitions) for more details.

 ### OTP Accessibility Summary and Impact of Life Cycle Signals